Say “No” to Overcommitment, and YES to Yourself

 Be realistic about time.

 Plan on tasks taking three times longer than expected.
 What are your current commitments?
 How long will they take?
-How long does it take to transition in and out of that activity?
+How long does it take to transition in and out of that task?
 Have you considered travel time?
 Realistically (not ideally!), do you have time to take on a new task?

 Plan for the unexpected.